Skip to main content

-Intent signal: a detectable event (hiring, fundraising, office move, executive appointment, etc.) that reveals a potential need within a company and creates a window of opportunity to reach out at the right time.
+Intent signal: a detectable event (hiring, fundraising, office move, executive appointment, etc.) that reveals the context a company is in and opens a window to reach out at the right time.

 What Is an Intent Signal?
 The Essential Definition

-The definition of an intent signal covers any measurable event that reflects an organizational transformation.
-A funding round, a new product announcement, an office relocation, or a change in leadership all represent commercial opportunities.
+The definition covers any measurable event that reflects an organizational change.
+A funding round, a new product announcement, an office relocation, a leadership appointment.
+Each of these events reveals something about where the company is right now, which is the opposite of a cold-list entry that tells you nothing except that the company exists.

 Data Sources for Identifying Intent Signals